 Food at Framlingham

-Led by our Head of Catering, Richard Johnston, our catering team is responsible for producing diverse and interesting menus across breakfast, lunch and dinner seven days a week at both the Senior and Prep school as well as delivering the wide range of events held at the Senior school, including House Dinners and the famous Leavers Ball.
+Led by the Kitchen Manager, our catering team is responsible for producing diverse and interesting menus across breakfast, lunch and dinner seven days a week at both the Senior and Prep school as well as delivering the wide range of events held at the Senior school, including House Dinners and the famous Leavers Ball.

 For lunch, pupils and staff can choose from a selection of main dishes, a salad bar, soup, fruit and delicious homemade desserts.
 A range of cooked and continental choices are available for breakfast and those having supper also enjoy a variety of tempting dishes from around the world.
 The experienced chefs prepare all dishes in both Prep and Senior School kitchens from fresh, seasonal ingredients which are sourced from a select group of local producers.
 The kitchens are completely nut free and cater for all allergies and special dietary requirements.